skippyV/AppSettingsWithWinForm/ApplicationSettingsWithWinForm/README.txt

   going to worry about configuration paths for this project.
       https://stackoverflow.com/questions/2518772/how-to-change-net-user-settings-location

+Wanted a default value for List<string> to be populated with but could not figure out how to do that with DefaultSettingValueAttribute.
+So used the designer to see how what options it allows and the closest thing to a List allowed was the System.Collections.Specialized.StringCollection.
+And the default value is set with an XML blob.
+Not as pretty as I'd hoped but works.

 Note - this project uses Serilog for a couple logging statements.